AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

   pass quick inet proto icmp all icmp-type echoreq  # always allow ping pass quick proto tcp from any to any port ssh     # always allow ssh
   ```

 {% include note.html type='alternative' text="
-At this point, you probably want to add `ifconfig` lines for your wired interfaces, and probably bridge some things.
+You probably also need to add `ifconfig` lines for your wired interfaces, and probably bridge some things.
 I didn't bother, as none of my usual devices have an Ethernet port, so if I end up using those wired NICs, I'll configure them separately.
 " %}

 ### Wireless AP